andy-byers/CalicoDB/README.md

 > **Warning**: This library is not yet stable and should **not** be used for anything serious.

-> **Note**: I'm currently experimenting with removing exceptions throughout the library.
->           I'm using @TartanLlama/expected for error handling instead!
->           This branch will be broken for a little while.

 Calico DB is an embedded key-value database written in C++17.
 It exposes a small API that allows storage and retrieval of variable-length byte sequences.